Research & Centers

 Center for Health Policy and Media Engagement

-The GW Center for Health Policy and Media Engagement is committed to increasing visibility across health care disciplines to educate the public about their expertise, perspectives and work.
+The GW Center for Health Policy and Media Engagement is committed to increasing the visibility of nurses, their invaluable expertise, and unique perspectives in media, policy, and research.

 Veterans Administration